Grampa Simpson: Merchandising

 Playmates Toys created two Grampa Simpson action figures for the World of Springfield series.
 The first, released in May 2000, depicts Grampa in his usual appearance.
 The second, "Sunday Grampa", was released in June 2002, and depicts Grampa in his Sunday church clothes.
 Alongside the television series, Grampa regularly appears in issues of Simpsons Comics, which were first published on November 29, 1993.
 The final issue was published on October 17, 2018.

 Grampa also plays a role in The Simpsons Ride, launched in 2008 at Universal Studios Florida and Hollywood.

+In 2014, LEGO released a line of The Simpsons characters as part of their LEGO Minifigures theme.
+Grampa is featured with the rest of the Simpsons family.

+In 2015, Grampa appeared as a non-playable character in the toys-to-life video game Lego Dimensions.
+In game, he only appears in the Simpsons levels and all his voice lines are archive audio from Dan Castellaneta.